mailru/jira-scripts/mygroovy-kit/jql/demo/Readme.md

-This is demo jql function for MyGroovy plugin.
+This is demo example jql function for MyGroovy plugin.

 The function finds all tasks upon jql request(as param) and returns them and their sub task.